akshhh51/M2-Embedded_Seat_Heating_System/1_Requirements/README.md

 # **Introduction:**

-The heat control system is basically used to control the temperature of a car seat.
-When a user or driver of the car gets seated on a car, the button sensor gets activated.
-After that, the user gets access to turn on the heater.
+The heating system is basically used to control the temperature.
+The user gets access to turn on the heater.
 The temperature sensor keeps monitoring the temperature and sends the analog value to the microcontroller.
 The microcontroller processes the analog input of the temperature sensor and outputs a temperature value through serial communication.
 All the activities of the activities of the control system are done on a microcontroller called Atmega328.
+The functionality of the heat control system is coded in embedded c and the working is demonstrated using simuation in a software called SimulIDE.

 # **Research:**

 Seat warmers were first introduced by Cadillac in 1966 to help with backaches.
 Some vehicles come with car seat warmers, which heat up the seat with the push of a button.
 Normally the buttons are located on the side of the driver and passenger door.
 In some vehicles, just the bottom of the seat warms up, where in others both the bottom and back warm up.